Selecting the Best PORON® Foam for Long-Term Compression Recovery

 Why does compression set matter?

 When choosing the right material for gaskets, sealing and cushioning, factoring compression set is critical.
 But it’s also important to know how long the materials can stand up to squeeze.
-Would it need frequent replacement or will it last the life of the product?
+Will it require frequent replacement, or will it last for the life of the product?

 In time, a loss of resiliency (or memory) can result in leaks or inability to absorb shock.
 The material’s long-term compression set resistance can be the difference between a successful product and a failed product.